-The Saimaa Cycle Tour is a 300 kilometre road cycling challenge set amidst the lakes and forests of northern Finland.
+The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

-The third edition will take place on 7 July 2023, starting at 7:30pm in the evening.
+The fifth edition will take place between 11 and 13 July 2025, starting at 7:00pm in the evening.
 This far north, the sun doesn’t set during the summer.
-Cyclists will ride on roads that weave through the beautiful, watery landscape of Lake Saimaa, with a constant sunset for companion.
+Cyclists will ride on routes that weave through the beautiful, watery landscape of Lake Saimaa, with a constant sunset for companion.

 It will be beautiful.

-It will also be challenging – on top of the distance, the rolling hills provide 2,800 metres of climbing.
+It will also be challenging – on top of the distance, the rolling hills provide 2,800 metres of climbing on the 300km road route.

 Yet this is a challenge that is designed to be do-able.
 The time cut-offs aren’t too harsh and there are lots of service stops.